dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 ---

 # Databricks
-*Big thanks to Evan Phillips and [swishbi.com](https://swishbi.com/) for contributing code, time and test environment*
+*Big thanks to Evan Phillips and [swishbi.com](https://swishbi.com/) for contributing code, time, and a test environment.*

 ## Install dlt with Databricks
 **To install the DLT library with Databricks dependencies:**